MuckRock/muckrock/README.md

 This will create files with the environment variables needed to run the development environment.
 4. Set up the javascript run `inv npm "install"` and `inv npm "run build"`
 5. Start the docker images - `inv up`
-This will build and start all of the docker images using docker-compose.
-The invoke tasks specify the `local.yml` configuration file for docker-compose.
-If you would like to run docker-compose commands directly, set the environment variable `export COMPSE_FILE=local.yml`.
+This will build and start all of the docker images using docker compose.
+The invoke tasks specify the `local.yml` configuration file for docker compose.
+If you would like to run docker compose commands directly, set the environment variable `export COMPSE_FILE=local.yml`.
 6. Set `dev.muckrock.com` to point to localhost - `sudo echo "127.0.0.1   dev.muckrock.com" >> /etc/hosts`
 7. Enter `dev.muckrock.com` into your browser - you should see the MuckRock home page.

 ## Docker info

-The development environment is managed via [docker][docker] and [docker compose][docker-compose].
+The development environment is managed via [docker][docker] and [docker compose][docker compose].
 Please read up on them if you are unfmiliar with them.
 The docker compose file is `local.yml`.
-If you would like to run `docker-compose` commands directly, please run `export COMPOSE_FILE=local.yml` so you don't need to specify it in every command.
+If you would like to run `docker compose` commands directly, please run `export COMPOSE_FILE=local.yml` so you don't need to specify it in every command.

 The containers which are run include the following: